bcgov/sso-keycloak/wiki/Useful-References.md

 ### Authorization

-Authorization is the process of verifying what specific applications, files, and data a user has access to.
-Once a user is authenticated, they can be authorized to access resources based on criteria such as roles and attributes.
+Authorization is the process of verifying what specific applications, files, and data an entity has access to.
+Authorization can be broken into two categories based on the entity being authorized:

+- **Client Authorization**: This determines the resources that a client is allowed to access on a user's behalf, and is most often what is meant by Authorization in an OAuth context.

+- **User Authorization**: This determines the resources a user is allowed access, and usually applies when the user is interacting directly with the resource server.

+User authorization can be implemented in many ways.
+Our service supports user roles allowing RBAC for robust user authorization.

 ### Identity Provider